 First, A Little Keto Diet 101

-The ketogenic (keto) diet is a low carb, high-fat diet that helps you lose weight by dramatically reducing carbohydrates so your body will become fat-fueled, instead of carb or sugar fueled – via the metabolic state known as ketosis.
+The ketogenic (keto) diet is a low-carb, high-fat diet that helps you lose weight by dramatically reducing carbohydrates.
+Your body becomes fat-fueled, instead of carb or sugar-fueled – via the metabolic state known as ketosis.

 The keto diet has been around since the 1920’s when a physician-developed it for patients with epilepsy.

-In addition to weight loss, numerous studies have indicated that a ketogenic diet reduces factors for cardiovascular disease (diabetes, heart disease, stroke), and some suggest it to be beneficial for certain types of cancer.
+In addition to weight loss, following a low-carb, keto diet reduces cardiovascular disease factors (diabetes, heart disease, stroke).

 How Long Does It Take To See Results On Keto?

 You will see results within the first week if you are diligent about sticking to your macros, but I’ll go ahead and tell you that most of the weight you’ll lose will be water weight.

 Depending on where you are now, you could be looking at losing anywhere from 2 to 10 pounds.